 But when it comes to fitting for one’s golf grip size, here is a golf club specification that can be considered a “direct” element in that it is in direct contact with one’s hands during address and swinging.
 This can directly affect how one holds onto any given golf club and can directly affect one’s swing speed, control, and/or the essential quality of one’s golf swing in the form of changes to one’s overall swing coordination where one can swing in a completely uncoordinated manner.
 While such swing changes can occur at any time when using any golf club having a grip size that is poorly fit to one, such changes can be especially evident when switching to a golf club having a grip size on it that is a poorer fit for one than the grip size on the previous club swung (unlike when absolute shaft flex differs from club to club).
 And critical grip size alterations might be unwittingly brought on for example (depending on specific golf shaft design) if altering the tipping of golf shafts possibly due to being fixated on shaft flex while at the same time being oblivious to and ignorant of critical golf grip sizing.
 So with respect to one’s direct golf swing performance and stating the following in a broad general manner, shaft flex does not affect the essential quality of one’s golf swing while golf grip size does, yet one’s shaft flex continues to be chosen for one predominantly through swinging and more swinging while one’s grip size continues to be chosen for one predominantly through a completely static method with commonly no thought whatsoever as to actually swinging a golf club in the course of choosing one’s golf grip size.
 And yet no one can seem to understand why the clubfitting industry overall has such a poor performance record and reputation and to this day is easily the worst in all of sports.

-So in continuing, I recently covered the proper procedures for constructing test golf clubs and testing in the Terrible Twos sequence to help in determining one’s best golf grip size, but I did not elaborate at that time regarding what the most important factor(s) is toward ultimately determining what one’s best golf grip size is out the various sizes available (this can also include other golf grip sizes capable of being made out of the various sizes available).
+So in continuing, I recently covered the proper procedures for constructing test golf clubs and testing in the Terrible Twos sequence to help in determining one’s best golf grip size, but I did not elaborate at that time regarding what the most important factor(s) is toward ultimately determining what one’s best golf grip size is out of the various sizes available (this can also include other golf grip sizes capable of being made out of the various sizes available).
 I will do some of that right now.
 I will start with the fact that despite my very sarcastic approach to the very static grip-on-a-stick method of fitting golf grip size, the physical size of one’s hands actually is an important factor in what one’s best golf grip size ultimately is.